Emerging Leaders of Color Program Growing

 Aisha Mohamed (’24, BSB) and Nini Dang (’24, BSB) became the first two ELOC alumni to enroll at the Carlson School in the Fall 2020 semester.

-Students from ELOC have also been admitted to the U of M College of Science & Engineering, College of Liberal Arts, College of Design, College of Education & Human Development, and School of Nursing.
+This year, 29 seniors were admitted to U of M colleges and schools, including 8 to the Carlson School, and a total of 20 students confirming their enrollment.
+Students from ELOC were also admitted to the U of M College of Science & Engineering, College of Liberal Arts, College of Design, College of Education & Human Development, and School of Nursing.

 Importance of Mentorship

 Early enrollment success is encouraging, but there’s another benefit, too: Current Carlson School students who are providing mentorship are finding they’re getting something out of the relationships they’re developing with ELOC students.